Kennels von Lotta

 Q: Where are you located?

-A: We are located in Georgia, about 20 minutes south of the Atlanta Hartsfield-Jackson International Airport (ATL) off of I-85.
+A: We are located in Georgia, about 40 minutes south of downtown Atlanta off of I-75 (Locust Grove, Hampton, McDonough area).

 Q: Where do you buy food for your dogs?

-A: We buy our raw ingredients (chicken backs and necks, liver, tripe, ground beef, chicken hearts, rolled oats, organic carrots, parsley, onions, garlic, bananas, etc) at Dekalb Farmers Market in Decatur, GA and at Whole Foods Market in Atlanta, GA.
-We buy EVO and Wellness at "Pet Set" in Atlanta (where we also get Green Tripe by Solid Gold and treats).
+A: We buy our raw ingredients (chicken backs and necks, liver, ground beef, chicken hearts, rolled oats, organic carrots, parsley, onions, garlic, bananas, sweet potatoes, etc.) at Dekalb Farmers Market in Decatur, GA and at Whole Foods Market in Atlanta, GA.
 We also friquent The Hound & Puss natural and organic pet food store in Griffin, GA - they carry raw green tripe and organ mix that our German Shepherds thrive on.

 Q: Where can I find information about upcoming German Shepherd shows, trials, and other German Shepherd events in my area?